rpiryani/Citation-Context-Analysis/README.md

 Please find more details in below two papers.

-[1] Rajesh Piryani, Wolfgang Otto, Philipp Mayr and Vivek Kumar Singh.
-Analysing author name mentions in citation contexts of highly cited publications.
-Published in 4th Joint Workshop on Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries (BIRNDL 2019) at the 42ndInternational ACM SIGIR Conference on Research and Development in Information Retrieval, Paris, France.
+[1] Rajesh Piryani, Wolfgang Otto, Philipp Mayr and Vivek Kumar Singh. <b>Analysing author name mentions in citation contexts of highly cited publications.</b> Published in 4th Joint Workshop on Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries (BIRNDL 2019) at the 42ndInternational ACM SIGIR Conference on Research and Development in Information Retrieval, Paris, France.

-[2] Wolfgang Otto, Behnam Ghavimi, Philipp Mayr, Rajesh Piryani, and Vivek Kumar Singh.
-Highly cited references in PLOS ONE and their in-text usage over time.
+[2] Wolfgang Otto, Behnam Ghavimi, Philipp Mayr, Rajesh Piryani, and Vivek Kumar Singh. <b>Highly cited references in PLOS ONE and their in-text usage over time<b>.
 Accepted in ISSI 2019, arXiv preprint arXiv:1903.11693 (2019).